 If you’re looking for a revenue and subscription management system to grow with your SaaS company – from launch to rockstar status – Chargebee is the platform that’ll help you get there and keep up with you, every step of the way.

-#3: Chargify: Events-based billing platform for B2B SaaS
+#3: Maxio: Events-Based Billing Platform for B2B SaaS

 Pricing starts at $599/month

-Chargify is a subscription and billing platform for B2B SaaS companies running an events-based pricing system.
-It allows you to create complex, usage-based plans that charge your customers for the events they value most – for example, conversions and purchases for a piece of eCommerce software.
+Maxio is a subscription and billing platform for B2B SaaS companies running an events-based pricing system.
+It allows you to create complex, usage-based plans that charge your customers for the events they value most – for example, conversions and purchases for a piece of e-commerce software.

 The idea is that you identify the metrics that deliver real value for your target customers and charge them for the actions that make a real difference to their business.

-Chargify streams your customers’ usage data in real-time and allows you to charge for the most granular events.
+Maxio streams your customers’ usage data in real time and allows you to charge for the most granular events.
 So let’s say automation is a key part of your SaaS product and you want to charge for every automated action.
 You could create billing rules for event triggers and webhooks so that you’re not simply charging customers for workflows they create but seldom use.

 Essentially, this is a more accurate way to manage usage-based pricing but it also helps communicate the value of your product with greater clarity – and justify your pricing in a more demonstrable way.